technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-09/Lab 9 – Configuring Communication Compliance-TF-July21,2025.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image37.png)

-4. On the **Modify a notice template** page, complete the following
+4. On the **Create a notice template** page, complete the following
     fields:

     - Template name: **+++Sample Notice+++**